Milan Futuro: Stadium

 The team will play home games in the Stadio Felice Chinetti, nearby Solbiate Arno, a comune in the Province of Varese.

 Players

 Current squad

 The following players are actually part of Milan Futuro's roster.
-All players are eligible for the first-team, while some players also qualify for the Primavera (under-19) and youth squads.
+All players are eligible for the first-team, while some players also qualify for the Primavera (under-19) and youth sector squads.
 Shirt numbers refer to Milan Futuro and may differ from numbers used by the same players in the youth championship or the main roster.